Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 - Workflow Graph Decision: The central AI agent decomposing tasks into workflow graphs, and distributes subtasks via an Agent Card Registry to specialized subordinate agents based on their capabilities.
 - Iteration continues until all tasks reach executable leaf tier agents in the hierarchy.
-- Leaf agents report outcomes to the central agent, which dynamically adjusts the workflow based on result analysis and policy rules.
+- Leaf agents invoke tools and report outcomes to the central agent, which dynamically adjusts the workflow based on result analysis and policy rules.

 # Impact of integrating A2A on Network Management